 Full conference programme available here.

-Contributors include: Sampada Aranke (San Francisco Art Institute), Barby Asante (artist), Margo Natalie Crawford (Cornell University), Elvira Dyangani Ose (Creative Time and Goldsmiths, University of London), Tuliza Fleming (National Museum of African American History and Culture), Mark Godfrey (Tate), Lubaina Himid (artist; University of Central Lancashire), Kellie Jones (Columbia University), Melanie Keen (Iniva), Daniel Matlin (King’s College London), Marlene Smith (artist and curator), Luke Willis Thompson (artist), Sherry Turner DeCarava (art historian), Zoe Whitley (Tate), and Deborah Willis (artist; New York University).
+Contributors include: Sampada Aranke (San Francisco Art Institute), Barby Asante (artist), Kevin Beasley (artist), Margo Natalie Crawford (Cornell University), Elvira Dyangani Ose (Creative Time and Goldsmiths, University of London), Tuliza Fleming (National Museum of African American History and Culture), Mark Godfrey (Tate), Lubaina Himid (artist; University of Central Lancashire), Kellie Jones (Columbia University), Melanie Keen (Iniva), Daniel Matlin (King’s College London), Marlene Smith (artist and curator), Luke Willis Thompson (artist), Sherry Turner DeCarava (art historian) and Zoe Whitley (Tate).

 This event has been provided by Tate Gallery on behalf of Tate Enterprises LTD